glassdfir/glassdfir.github.io/ADFIRWMC/Whole Course.md

 	* System Administration for Incident Responders
 * Examples and Exercises
 * Python and PowerShell
 Out of scope for this class:
 * The 4 Step Digital Forensics Process
+* OSI Model
 * Legal crap
 	* Federal Rules of Evidence
 	* Chain of custody
-	* 4th and 5th amendments
-	* U.S. Statutory laws
+* Where babies come from
 * Still important but learn it somewhere else.

 ## Course Overview